6 Medicinal Trees for Stiff Joints and Pain

 Dogwood (Cornus sericea, C. stolonifera, C. alba)

-Also called red osier dogwood, red stemmed dogwood, and red willow, dogwood has a long history of use among First Nations People.
+Also called red osier dogwood, red-stemmed dogwood, and red willow, dogwood has a long history of use among First Nations People.
 The bark on stems and the root bark is used both internally and externally to treat diarrhea, fevers, and skin problems.
 It is highly astringent.
-Bark shaving have a styptic property and have been used to control bleeding.
+Bark shaving has a styptic property and has been used to control bleeding.
 It was used as an analgesic, anti-inflammatory, febrifuge, and tonic.
-Decoctions of the bark were used to treat headache, coughs, colds, fevers, inflammation, and infection.
+Decoctions of the bark were used to treat headaches, coughs, colds, fevers, inflammation, and infection.
 An infusion of the flowers was used for intermittent fevers.
 The bark, flowers, and fruit were used as bitter tonics and astringents by many North American First Nations groups.
-The Shaker’s used it in the treatment of Typhoid fever and the flu.
+The Shakers used it in the treatment of Typhoid fever and the flu.

 Herbal actions of Cornus spp.: Alterative, antidiarrheal, antipyretic, astringent, hepatic, and diuretic.

 Aspen is anti-inflammatory, astringent, antiseptic, anodyne, cholagogue, and tonic.
 It is used for arthritis and rheumatism which is accompanied by pain and swelling.
 It is very effective for sudden flare-ups of arthritic pain.
 It helps stimulate digestion and supports liver and gallbladder function.
 Acting similarly to willow, it is an effective treatment for fever accompanying infections such as colds, flu, and cystitis.
 As an astringent, it’s helpful in the treatment of diarrhea and dysentery.